cognitedata/transformations-cli/docs/source/quickstart.rst

      - No
      - No
      - List jobs by transformation ``external_id``.
 Either this or ``--id`` must be specified.
+   * - ``--interactive``
+     - False
+     - Yes
+     - No
+     - Show 10 jobs at a time, waiting for keypress to display next batch.

 ``transformations-cli delete``
 ------------------------------